UK taxpayer moves into black on bank stakes

 “As far as we're concerned they can start reducing tomorrow morning,” Stephen Hester, RBS chief executive, said on Friday, but added the Banking Commission inquiry “may put some constraints on timing.”

 “We are trying as hard as we can to put them in a position where they can profitably sell.
-We hope they will, we think it's to everyone's advantage — RBS will see progress as we wind back the state support and the government will see a closing of its deficit, which is highly desirable for all the reasons we know about,” he told reporters on a conference call.
+We hope they will, we think it's to everyone's advantage — RBS will see progress as we wind back the state support and the government will see a closing of its budget deficit, which is highly desirable for all the reasons we know about,” he told reporters on a conference call.

 (c) Copyright Thomson Reuters 2010.